mbellman/sequencer2/style-guide.md

 1. All class variables, class method and function parameters, `vars`, `lets`, and `consts` should be strongly typed using the form: `name: T`.
 2. All class methods or `functions` should be strongly typed using the form: `myFunction (): T`.
 3. Array types should use the form `Array<T>`.
-4. Variables in the top block scope of a class method or named function should be `var`, and any variables within sub block scopes should be `let`.

 ### Formatting
-Curly braces should sit on the same line as their `class`/`function`/control structure:
+Curly braces should sit on the same line as their `class`/`function`/control structure/etc.:

 ```typescript
 if (condition) {